-Buying food from a Salvage Grocery Store is a great way to save money with the added benefit of helping to save the environment.
+Buying food from a Salvage Grocery Store is a great way to save money and has the added benefit of helping to save the environment.
 Since Salvage Grocers purchase some food items that are at or near their expiration dates, these stores can be “the last stand” for food that might otherwise be thrown away, ending up in a landfill.

 When shopping at a Salvage Food Grocer, please use the following guidelines (along with common sense):